cudmore/PyMapManager/readme.md

 Please see the <A HREF="http://pymapmanager.readthedocs.io/en/latest/">API Documentation</A>.

-See the `examples/` directory for ipython notebooks with code examples.
+See the <A HREF="https://github.com/cudmore/PyMapManager/tree/master/PyMapManager/examples">PyMapManager/examples/</A> folder for ipython notebooks with code examples.

 ## PyQt interface

-    python main.py
+    A PyQt GUI interface is in <A HREF="https://github.com/cudmore/PyMapManager/tree/master/PyMapManager/interface">/PyMapManager/interface</A>

 ## PyQt interface examples